 What are the complications of Zika virus?

-What should I do if I am pregnant?
+What should I do if I am pregnant or considering pregnancy?

 For women in the UK, advice is as follows:

 - If you are pregnant, avoid travel to a country known to have Zika virus.
-A list of affected countries is available and updated regularly on the Public Health England website and the European Centre for Disease Prevention and Control website (see under further help and information below) .
+A list of affected countries is available and updated regularly on the Public Health England website and the European Centre for Disease Prevention and Control website (see under Further Reading, below) .
+You should also consider postponing non-essential travel to countries where there has been a recent outbreak.

 - If you are pregnant and have returned from a country with Zika virus, let your GP, midwife or obstetrician know as soon as possible.
 An obstetrician is a doctor who specialises in pregnancy and childbirth.
 If you have, or have had, symptoms of Zika virus, a blood test and urine test will be arranged.
 You will have extra checks (for example, ultrasound scans) if you have recently travelled to a country with Zika virus.
 These will be carried out even if you did not have any symptoms of infection.
 This is a precaution because many people affected by Zika virus do not have symptoms and do not know they have had the illness.
 You and your baby will be monitored carefully through your pregnancy.